JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_5.md

 In fact, to do so brings us up against one of the most strongly inherited traits of the animal kingdom.
 And, when all is said and done, basically we are first and foremost, animals.

-One problem is our territorial-ism--"this is mine, keep out."
+One problem is our territorial-ism--“this is mine, keep out.”
 Another is our dominance behavior--usually very strong in social animals.
-And further complicating matters is our self-pride, a "rather die than give in," attitude that, more often than not, is quite irrational.
+And further complicating matters is our self-pride, a “rather die than give in,” attitude that, more often than not, is quite irrational.

 However, if we are ever to come even close to living our lives as Jesus lived his, then for many of us, an extreme change in attitudes is going to be necessary.
-And that change is going to need to be to "agree with your adversary quickly."
-For us, perhaps "immediately" would be an even better injunction.
+And that change is going to need to be to “agree with your adversary quickly.”
+For us, perhaps “immediately” would be an even better injunction.

 Nothing would revolutionize our social relationships so drastically and so quickly than for us to become thoroughly agreeable and helpful persons.
 [But nothing would ensure failure so drastically, so immediately, than our expectation that our adversary should do likewise.]